 - Tiger Disco – A huge disco over three floors.
 You can’t miss it as it has gigantic concrete tigers on the roof above the entrance.
-You find bars on the ground floor while there are night clubs at the second and third floor.
+You find bars on the ground floor while there are nightclubs on the second and third floors.

-- Illuzion – Located on the second floor above Ocean Plaza Patong, the Illuzion is a huge discotheque with house music, live artist, and live DJs.
+- Illuzion – Located on the second floor above Ocean Plaza Patong, the Illuzion is a huge discotheque with house music, live artists, and DJs.
 They also have dance shows on the stage.

 - White Room Nightclub – A hip party place with a modern minimalistic all-white decor.

 - Hollywood Phuket – An old but still going strong nightclub.

 - Monsoon – Music bar with live music